Trent Kelly

-John Trent Kelly (born March 1, 1966) is an American lawyer, politician, and U.S. Army major general serving as the U.S. representative for since 2015.
+John Trent Kelly (born March 1, 1966) is an American lawyer, politician, and retired major general from the Mississippi National Guard serving as the U.S. representative for since 2015.
 A member of the Republican Party, he previously served as the district attorney of Mississippi's 1st Judicial District from 2012 to 2015.

 Early life and career

 John Trent Kelly was born on March 1, 1966, in Union, Mississippi, to John and Barbara Kelly.
 He is a resident of Saltillo, Mississippi, where he served as the district attorney of Mississippi's 1st Circuit Judicial District, which includes Lee, Pontotoc, Alcorn, Monroe, Itawamba, Prentiss, and Tishomingo Counties.

 Kelly graduated from Union High School in 1984 and joined the Mississippi Army National Guard in 1985.
 He earned an associate's degree from East Central Community College in Decatur before graduating from the University of Mississippi with a bachelor's degree.
 Kelly is a member of Phi Kappa Tau fraternity.

 Kelly graduated from University of Mississippi School of Law and received a master's degree in Strategic Studies from the United States Army War College in 2010.

 After law school, Kelly worked in private practice until 1999, when he became a city prosecutor in Tupelo.
 He was elected district attorney in 2011, defeating a nine-term Democratic incumbent.